 Those historians who singled out one of Krafft-Ebing’s specific interests have, without exception, explored his work on sexuality.
-For many historians Krafft-Ebing, made his name with the “Psychopathia Sexualis” and it is doubtful whether he would be remembered, had he not written this particular book.
+For many historians, Krafft-Ebing made his name with “Psychopathia Sexualis,” and it is doubtful whether he would be remembered had he not written this particular book.

 Within the historical context, Krafft-Ebing’s several enduring personal contributions stand out and deserve recognition.
-He rejected the notion of psychiatry as a mere auxiliary science, emphasizing that clinical psychiatrists should work with facts.
-Krafft-Ebing consistently advocated for the humanization and liberalization of the treatment of psychiatric patients and, in particular, those deemed to have disorders related to their sexuality.
+He rejected the notion of psychiatry as a mere auxiliary science, emphasising that clinical psychiatrists should work with facts.
+Krafft-Ebing consistently advocated for the humanisation and liberalisation of the treatment of psychiatric patients and, in particular, those deemed to have disorders related to their sexuality.

 Richard von Krafft-Ebing’s journey through the world of medicine and psychiatry is a remarkable one.
 It was in Heidelberg that Richard von Krafft-Ebing, following his high school graduation, pursued a career in medicine.
-In 1863 he completed his education at Ruprecht-Karls-Universität Heidelbergin achieving Doctor of Medicine degree with “summa cum laude” honors for his thesis on “Die Sinnesdelirien” (“The Sensory Deliriums”).
+In 1863 he completed his education at Ruprecht-Karls-Universität Heidelberg, achieving a Doctor of Medicine degree with “summa cum laude” honours for his thesis on “Die Sinnesdelirien” (“The Sensory Deliriums”).
 After completing his high school education, Krafft-Ebing pursued his medical studies in Heidelberg and Zurich.
-It was in Zurich that he encountered the renowned clinician Griesinger who became his menthor ignating Krafft-Ebings interest for psychiatry.
+It was in Zurich that he encountered the renowned clinician Griesinger, who became his mentor, igniting Krafft-Ebings interest in psychiatry.
 Griesinger imparted the clinical method’s subtle art, a neuro-pathological foundation for psychiatric illnesses, and a commitment to holistic therapeutic approaches for mental disorders.

 Krafft-Ebing gained practical experience in the broad field of mental health while working as an assistant physician at the Baden State Mental Hospital Illenau from 1864 to 1868 under the guidance of Christian Roller and Karl Hergt.
 Christian Roller, the compassionate first Medical Director of the Illenau Mental Asylum, served as another crucial mentor for Krafft-Ebing.